 (2) Closely related to this first point is something which comes up in the second paragraph: for those in the castle keep, “it was folly to grieve, or to think.”
 Not only is there a lack of grieving which would flow from a lack of sympathy; there is also thoughtlessness.
 And do we not see endless examples of thoughtlessness around us right now?
 People being careless, willfully uninformed, jumping to conclusions, and disposed to accept and spread all kinds of misinformation and conspiracy theories?
 Poe writes of a “nameless awe with which the mad assumptions of the mummer had inspired the whole party” once the red figure appears.
 Mad assumptions are indeed made when the unknown appears and, with the help of social media, can now spread through not just the whole party but the whole world.

-(3) Thoughtlessness can flow from defiance.
-As Poe writes after describing the so-called secure inclosure of the abbey: “With such precautions the courtiers might bid defiance to the contagion.”
-This defiance has been on display recently with people actively flaunting efforts to prevent the spread of the coronavirus.
+(3) Thoughtlessness is closely connected to defiance.
+Poe, after describing the so-called secure inclosure of the abbey, writes: “With such precautions the courtiers might bid defiance to the contagion.”
+Now obviously thoughtful defiance of unjust and immoral things is called for in many cases.
+But the defiance noted in the story appears to flow from a false sense of confidence based on thoughtlessness.
+And, of course, thoughtless defiance can lead to more thoughtlessness.
+This form of defiance has been on display recently with uninformed people actively flaunting efforts to prevent the spread of the coronavirus.
 They are the rugged individuals who won’t be told what to do and who apparently can decide whether the virus will get them or not.
 Such hubris is quickly destroyed in the story and, if it becomes prevalent enough in our society, it will have dire consequences.

 (5) The mysterious red intruder had, as we saw above, no “tangible form.”
 I vividly recall this bothering me when I first read the story in middle school.
 I was waiting for a horrific face but there was…nothing.
 But this nothing is certainly something as far as thoughtful horror goes.
 Here we can interpret this formlessness in many ways.
 But given our context I think it is appropriate to link it to the many strands, mutations, and unknowns we face when dealing with viruses.
 The wisdom here is simple: don’t think you can catch a virus, label it with a fixed nature, and say you have eradicated it once and for all.
 Rather, assume it has the mysterious capacity to mutate, flow through whatever iron doors you erect, and come, as Poe puts it, “like a thief in the night.”